Kernun UTM can cooperate with the Dr.WEB or ClamAV antivirus programs

 The antivirus program can be used for online scanning of the

-content transferred via ftp-proxy
+content transferred via ftp-proxy,

-.
+pop3-proxy and smtp-proxy.
 There is a

 slight difference between mail-processing proxies

-and
+(imap4-proxy, pop3-proxy and

-) and the other two
+smtp-proxy) and the other two

-).
+(http-proxy and ftp-proxy).
 In the

 latter case, a special functionality is implemented that prevents clients